 Adenoviruses are DNA viruses classified according to 3 major capsid antigens (hexon, penton, and fiber).
 There are 7 human adenovirus species (A to G) and 57 serotypes.
 Different serotypes are associated with different conditions.

-Adenoviruses are commonly acquired by contact with secretions (including those on fingers of infected people) from an infected person or by contact with a contaminated object (eg, towel, instrument).
+Adenoviruses are commonly acquired by contact with respiratory secretions (including those on fingers of infected people) from an infected person or by contact with a contaminated object (eg, towel, instrument).
 Infection may be airborne or waterborne (eg, acquired while swimming in lakes or in swimming pools without adequate chlorine).
 Asymptomatic respiratory or gastrointestinal viral shedding may continue for months, or even years.

 In immunocompetent hosts, most adenovirus infections are asymptomatic.
 When infections are symptomatic, a broad spectrum of clinical manifestations is possible because most adenoviruses that cause mild disease have affinity for a variety of tissues.